VitahuHere/PJ-Messenger-Scraper/README.md

 Send messages and pictures to Messenger website using Selenium

 ## Initial checks
 - Check if msedgedriver.exe is the same version as your Microsoft Edge browser.
-Current is V.89.
+  - Open your Edge browser
+  - Paste ```edge://settings/help``` in search bar
+  - Check first 2 digits of browser version
-If not, download correct version from [Microsoft site.](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
+If your browser version is different that 89, then download mathcing version from [Microsoft site.](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
 - Check if using Python 3

 ## Installing